 As we celebrate the Resurrection of Our Lord and enjoy the festal services, is a good time to think about the deepest meanings of Christ's saving actions for us.

 Metropolitan Hilarion Alfeyev's book "The Mystery of Faith: An Introduction to the Teaching and Spirituality of the Orthodox Church" can guide us in this thinking.
-Originally published in 2002, the book has been offered in a new (2011) edition by Saint Vladimir's Seminary Press, with a foreword by Bishop Kallistos of Diokleia.
+Originally published in 2002, the book has also been offered in a later (2011) edition by Saint Vladimir's Seminary Press, with a foreword by Bishop Kallistos of Diokleia.

 The book's final chapter, entitled "The Life of the Age to Come", discusses death and resurrection, prayer for the departed, the last judgment, and hell.